UzayPoyraz/Unit_3/criteriaA.md

 2) Creating a program that the user can delete

-3)Creating a program that the user can add
+ 3. Creating a program that the user can add

 4) Seperating the erasers with the properties needed (Brand, Materials (PVC, PP etc..), used or unused and if there is still a usable corner left